toggledbits/Reactor/README.md

 a device filename (must be `D_Reactor.xml`) and an implementation filename (must be `I_Reactor.xml`).

-Then, reload Luup (I like to enter `luup.reload()` under Apps > Develop apps > Test Luup code), and then hard-refresh your browser (Ctrl-F5 on Windows, whatever similar on Mac).
+Then, reload Luup (on Vera, I like to enter `luup.reload()` under Apps > Develop apps > Test Luup code), and then hard-refresh your browser (Ctrl-F5 on Windows, whatever similar on Mac).

-Finally, when you see the Reactor device on your dashboard, go into the control panel, and hit the "Add Sensor" button to add your first sensor.
-You'll need to reload Luup and hard refresh your browser again.
-It's a Vera thing.
+You should then see the Reactor master device on your devices list (dashboard).
+Continue to "Adding Sensors" below to create and configure your first ReactorSensor.

 ## Using Reactor ##

 ### Adding Sensors ###

-When Reactor is first installed, only the master plugin (Reactors) device is visible, usually with the text "Open control panel!" displayed on its dashboard card.
+When Reactor is first installed, only the master plugin (Reactor) device is visible, usually with the text "Open control panel!" displayed on its dashboard card.
 This is your call to action, to open the plugin's control panel (click the arrow on the device card in the Vera dashboard).
 On the control panel, you'll see an "Add Sensor" button.
 This creates a new child timer device.
 Child timers, while they appear as separate devices, run entirely within the plugin device's environment.
 However, you can still give them a descriptive name, and assign them